PowerOffice/go-api/Documentation/Sdk/Introduction.md

 # First steps to developing an integration

-The first thing you must do is to register as an integration parter to obtain a *developer key*.
-Please read the [Registration and Client activation](../Registration) section.
+The first thing you must do is to register as an integration parter to obtain an *application key*.
+Please read the [Registration and Client activation](../Registration.md) section.

 # Download SDK
 The SDK can be downloaded from [github](http://github.com/PowerOffice/go-api)